HuntsmanCancerInstitute/Workflows/DockerFiles/dockerFile2ApptainerREADME.txt

 # push it to the repo
 docker push hcibioinformatics/public:fipsSnakemake_10

-# login to redwood, pull. and run it as an apptainer
+# login to redwood, pull, and run it as an apptainer
+module load apptainer
 apptainer pull docker://hcibioinformatics/public:fipsSnakemake_10
 apptainer run public_fipsSnakemake_10.sif